humancontroller/Blockchain-Camera/README.md

 For information on how to make that hardware, refer to the BUILD INSTRUCTIONS of Blockchain Camera posted on HACKADAY.IO.
 [HACKADAY.IO](https://hackaday.io/project/192538-blockchain-camera)

-## 1.Equipment
+## 1.COMPONENTS
-Raspberry Pi 4 Model B / 2GB
+- Raspberry Pi 4 Model B 2GB
-Raspberry Pi Camera V2
-SanDisk microSD 32GB Extreme Pro U3 V30 A1
+- SanDisk microSD 32GB Extreme Pro U3 V30 A1
+- Anker Power Core 10000 PD Redux
+- USB CABLE A-MICROB (2A L0.3m)
+- BUFFALO Conversion Adapter microB to TypeC Black BSMPCADC100BK
-OSOYOO Raspberry Pi Touch Screen 3.5"
+- OSOYOO Raspberry Pi Touch Screen 3.5"
+- Raspberry Pi Camera V2
+- Adafruit Flat Flex Cables for Raspberry Pi Camera - 200mm

 The NFT camera does not require 32GB of microSD capacity, but the faster the read/write speed, the better.
 Depending on the read/write speed of the microSD, the startup time of NFT Camera will change by a few minutes.